luukbrauckmann/react-app-w-vite/README.md

 <h2 id="usage">🖥️ Usage</h2>

-This website is created to examine the level of a frontend developer
+This website is created to examine the level of a frontend developer.
+You can go through the website & login.
+After you're logged in you can access the `/dashboard` page.
+When you log out and try to access the `/dashboard` you'll be redirected to `/login`.

 <h2 id="characteristics">✨ Characteristics</h2>

 This project is build in Vite with React.
-It's setup with JavaScript
+It's setup with JavaScript.
+React Router is used for the client-side routing.

 <h2 id="installation">📥 Installation</h2>